NieneB/InternshipReport/index.md

 Leaflet currently compete with OpenLayers only with respect to the display of map tiles, because OpenLayers offers much more functionality when it comes to interactive and vector-based map- ping tools.
 Also MapFish provides much more capabilities.
 For this was not needed for this application, the choice was made for using Leaflet, being light and simple.

+Leaflet also has the applicability to install plugins.
+For letting the user change the background map, the MiniMap plugin was used.

 ### User centered designs or Customer engagement

 To engage the target group into the application, the hook model is followed.
-Trigger people to use it.
-External or internal.
-Let them do a action for which they receive a reward.
-If they invest in the system they will go through the process again.
+This models explains how a user can become *addicted* to a online product.
+First there is a trigger, to make the user want to use the application.
+This could be either an external (e-mail, advertisement) or internal trigger.
+When using the product, the user can makes actions for which they have to  be rewarded.
+If a user invest in the system they will likely stay and keep using the system, for they already put time and effort in that particular system.
+With multiple rewards and investments the user will go through the process again, for they get internal triggers to perform more actions.

 ![Alt text](img/hookmodel.jpg)

+In the field-names application the external trigger would be given by heritage institutions or environmental institutions.
+Informing the citizens about what interesting information there is to find about the Drentse surroundings.
+This could be in newsletter, pamphlets, online on their websites or even commercials.
+When on the site the trigger is the button, to press and go to the map.
+The action is to draw a line on the map of the users personal interest.
+After this the transect line is drawn and a lot of interesting information is displayed for the user to explore.
+This is called the reward.
+So in order to make the reward worthwhile, the information and transect line have to be visual attractive enough and contain interesting and surprising information.
+For the long term a investment in the field-name application could be the adding of own field-names.
+So people that know some old field-names or have current names for particular areas of their neighborhood can draw them and save them to the system.
+Contributing to the conservation of the living heritage of field names.

 ## The web application
 The web application can be found on: $$$$$